U.S. Military Threats Against Venezuela and Their Potential Impact on Cuba

 Key Chapter Title List

-- True Strategic Objectives: Regime Change and the "Domino" Effect
+- True Strategic Objectives: Regime Change and the Domino Effect

-- Possible Military Action Options and Potential Resistance
+- Potential Military Options and Likely Resistance

 - Cuba's Vulnerability and Resilience: Economic Shock and Regime Stability